Can you have a successful podcast if you’re not dropping episodes weekly?

 Just remember that means your audience growth will probably be slower than if you released episodes more frequently but you can always increase things once you get the hang of it and you’re getting more ears on your show.

-Even when any of the shows in the networks that I've run, we have holidays, we don't have the hosts around all the time.
+Even with any of the shows in the networks that I've run, we have holidays, we don't have the hosts around all the time.
 We'll always batch record content for the holiday period.
-We might do best of depending on what we're working on over that time.
+We might do best-ofs, depending on what we're working on over that time.

-So whatever we do, we just will never have the feed dead for a week or a month or any of those kind of things, because it's really hard to build audience on the other side.
-Now, you're not starting with zero audience if you go on a break, but.
-But your audience doesn't immediately just drop straight back in.
+So whatever we do, we just will never have the feed dead for a week or a month or any of those kinds of things because it's really hard to build audience on the other side.
+Now, you're not starting with zero audience if you go on a break, but your audience doesn't immediately just drop straight back in.

 You have to kind of build them back.